-With regard to the Class A-1 Bonds and the Class A-2 Bonds, the Priority of Payments requires certain payments to be made to the Reserves Accounts over a period of time in order to enable the Issuer to build up sufficient reserves up to the Reserves Accounts Cap for the redemption of all of the Class A-1 Bonds on the Class A-1 Scheduled Call Date and all of the Class A-2 Bonds on the Class A-2 Scheduled Call Date.
-During the Non-Call Period, there will be no redemption of either the Class A-1 Bonds pursuant to the Class A-1 Mandatory Call or the Class A-2 Bonds pursuant to the Class A-2 Mandatory Call, even if the Reserves Accounts Cap has been met before the Class A-1 Scheduled Call Date or the Class A-2 Scheduled Call Date respectively.
-Therefore, prospective Bondholders should take note that the Class A-1 Bonds are not scheduled or expected to be redeemed earlier than the Class A-1 Scheduled Call Date and the Class A-2 Bonds are not scheduled or expected to be redeemed earlier than the Class A-2 Scheduled Call Date.
+With regard to the Class A-1 Bonds and the Class A-2 Bonds, the Priority of Payments requires certain payments to be made to the Class A Reserves Accounts over a period of time in order to enable the Issuer to build up sufficient reserves up to the Class A Reserves Accounts Cap for the redemption of all of the Class A-1 Bonds on the Class A-1 Scheduled Call Date and all of the Class A-2 Bonds on the Class A-2 Scheduled Call Date.
+During the Class A Non-Call Period, there will be no redemption of either the Class A-1 Bonds pursuant to the Class A-1 Mandatory Call or the Class A-2 Bonds pursuant to the Class A-2 Mandatory Call, even if the Class A Reserves Accounts Cap has been met before the Class A-1 Scheduled Call Date or the Class A-2 Scheduled Call Date respectively.
+Therefore, prospective Bondholders should take note that the Class A-1 Bonds are not scheduled or expected to be redeemed earlier than the Class A-1 Scheduled Call Date.